Keloids

 Keloids and hypertrophic scars can be extremely distressing for those who suffer with them.
 They are often extremely difficult to treat and can be the source of embarrassment especially if they are in easily visible areas.
-At Rejuvence we do not claim to have a magic cure for keloids and hypertrophic scars but we do offer a range of treatments that can help.
+At Rejuvence we do not claim to have a magic cure for keloids and hypertrophic scars but we do offer a range of keloids scar treatments in London that can help.

 What are keloids?

-Keloids or keloid scars develop as a result of an overgrowth of collagen over cuts or wounds or following procedures such as ear piercings or tattoos.
-They can also occur after treatments such as aggressive lasers or deep chemical peels.
+Hypertrophic and keloid scars develop as a result of an overgrowth of collagen over cuts and wounds.
+Keloids can develop from acne or chicken pox scars.
+They can also develop following procedures such as general & cosmetic surgery, piercings, and even after shaving.
+Keloids can also occur after treatments such as aggressive lasers or deep chemical peels.
+Hypertrophic scars are raised scars that remain within the boundaries of the original skin break.
 Keloids are defined as raised scars that extend beyond the borders of the original cut or wound.
-They can grow to significant size and can often also be associated with itching and peeling.
+They can grow to significant size and can also be associated with itching, pain and recurrent infection.

 Where do keloids normally occur?